 \subsubsection{Replay Buffer Configuration}

 Both DRL-based IDS employ a replay buffer of 50{,}000 transitions, empirically determined to balance convergence stability and sample diversity.
-Smaller buffers (10k–20k) cause correlated updates, while excessively large buffers ($>$100k) introduce sampling delay and overfitting.
+Smaller buffers (10k–20k) lead to correlated updates, while excessively large buffers ($>$100k) introduce sampling delays and overfitting.
 With a buffer of 50k and batch size 64, stable convergence was achieved after $2.5\times10^5$ steps, reducing detection variance by 30\%.